MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 6. Repeat this process with the rest of your 3D models to rapidly produce optimized assets ready for use in Dynamics 365 mixed reality applications.

-## Viewing a 3D model in mixed reality
+## View a 3D model in a Dynamics 365 mixed reality application

 After preparing your 3D models, you can learn more about using the following Microsoft Dynamics 365 applications to view your 3D models in mixed reality: